-Eucalyptus gillii is a small tree reaching a height of eight metres.
+Eucalyptus gillii is a small tree reaching a height of 8 metres with a spread of several metres.
 Bark is smooth over most of the trunk with persistent flaky bark at the base.

 Propagate by seed.

-Curley Mallee is an early common name and refers to its twisted growth habit making it hard for stockmen to ride through.
+Curley Mallee is an early common name and refers to its twisted growth habit making it hard for the stockmen of history to ride through.

 This species can regenerate after fire from the lignotuber.
 It may also regenerate from seed.

 It is well-known that Eucalyptus is a large and diverse genus.
 Between 700 and 950 known species are reported, occurring as far north as The Philippines, as well as Indonesia, New Guinea, Timor and Australia.
 Only 16 species reportedly occur outside Australia.
 They occur in all Australian states.
 NSW currently has about 250 species.
 (See this website for some detailed information: https://apps.lucidcentral.org/euclid/text/intro/learn.htm).

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

 gillii – The species is named after Walter Gill (1851-1929) – an Englishman who came to South Australia.
 He was a scientific forester and plant collector, and spent a lot of his life educating people about Australian vegetation.
 The type specimen was collected by Gill, about 600 kilometres north of Adelaide, South Australia and named in 1912.

 This species is not considered to be at risk of extinction in the wild.